xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 ...
 ```

-This mechanism is called "SYN cookie".
 It will kick in if the machine detects that it is under the SYN flooding attack.
 SYN cookies are particular choices of initial TCP sequence numbers by TCP servers.
 The differences between the server's initial sequence number and the client's initial sequence number are:
 - Top $$5$$ bits: $$t \bmod{32}$$, where $$t$$ is a $$32-bit$$ time counter that increases every $$64$$ seconds;
 - Next $$3$$ bits: an encoding of an MSS selected by the server in response to the client's MSS;
 - Bottom $$24$$ bits: a server-selected secret function of the client IP address and port number, the server IP address and port number, and $$t$$.